garvitkataria/Smart-Plant-Management-Agriculture-System/README.md

-# Water-Management-System
+# Smart-Plant-Management-Agriculture-System
-ITWS Project made in DJango.
-Open the given website to see the working of the project.
+Fully automated agriculture system with auto watering mechanisms and decision making through ML based on weather patterns to decide whether or not to water a certain plant.
+Coupled with fully responsive website for live tracking of plant’s health and growth.
+Scalable to large plantations.

 Requirements: Django<2.0

-Find the videos of the project at https://www.youtube.com/playlist?list=PLg9wDlrZLOlLuWXhTD6R2TV2N9QN5JQTQ
+Find the videos of the project at https://www.youtube.com/playlist?list=PL9-M0iymS5AJlBGN0KggqHIwLyUnCBaGW